 What to Do in Santa Marta

 I’m going to be honest with you: we’ve stayed in Santa Marta exactly 2 nights total, and they were underwhelming.
-Santa Marta is primarily a jumping off point for the surrounding areas, so there aren’t a lot of activities within the city.
+Santa Marta is primarily a jumping off point for the surrounding areas.

-We did find some tours within Santa Marta that sounded interesting on Viator, though.
+We did find some tours within Santa Marta that sounded interesting.
 Check these out:

 How to Get Back from Santa Marta to Cartagena